denten-books/plain-text/6-chapter.md

 longer rely on strictly historical examples to make my case.
 So far, I have shown that a notion of plain text is, in some real sense, engineered into the fabric of modern computing.
-I have argued that our daily encounter with the text, mediated by the screeen and the keyboard, cannot and should not be understood in mere instrumental terms.
-The technological system that envolops the creation and the transmissoin of thought is more than an instrument or a market.
-It constitutes a part of our cognitive appparatus.
+I have argued that our daily encounter with the text, mediated by the screen and the keyboard, cannot and should not be understood in mere instrumental terms.
+The technological system that envelops the creation and the transmission of thought is more than an instrument or a market.
+It constitutes a part of our cognitive apparatus.
 What are the values that guide the development.
 Transparency, parity, room for dissent.

 I think the author misses the point.
 As far as I see it, Unix tools are